encode/django-rest-framework/docs/api-guide/permissions.md

 The following third party packages are also available.

-## DRF Any Permissions

-The [DRF Any Permissions][drf-any-permissions] package is not maintained anymore, the author recommends REST Condition.

 ## Composed Permissions

 The [Composed Permissions][composed-permissions] package provides a simple way to define complex and multi-depth (with logic operators) permission objects, using small and reusable components.